 The model biases averaged over the regional domains (Fig. 4) are explored further by calculating the spatial distribution of the biases over all days and all times for which model output was available.
 The technique described in Elmore et al. (2006) to determine the statistical significance of biases in the face of naturally occurring spatial correlation is used for this comparison.
-It is found that the CAM forecasts tend to produce larger biases than the NAM forecasts over much of the CONUS and for many variables, particularly for low-level temperature.
-The NSSL model is used in an illustration of this larger bias (Figs. 5 and 6) because the low-level thermodynamic error characteristics from similar models have been examined extensively in previous Spring Experiments through subjective comparisons of forecast and observed soundings (Kain et al. 2008).
-These comparisons made in past Spring Experiments revealed systematic biases that are confirmed in this study and discussed below.
+It is found that the CAM forecasts tend to produce larger biases than the NAM forecasts over much of the regional domains a)